rpy2/rpy2/doc/source/robjects.rst

 * Using the constructor for the class

 * Create the data.frame through R

+* Read data from a file using the instance method :meth:`from_csvfile`

 The constructor for :class:`RDataFrame` accepts either a :class:`rinterface.SexpVector`